lap00zza/9anime-Companion/README.md

 * Minimal Mode (only player and episode list)
 * Last Watched
 * Quick Link
-* thats all for now.
-Additional features are planned for later release.

-### How to use?
-1. Download the zipped extension [by clicking here](https://github.com/lap00zza/9anime-Companion/releases/download/0.0.1/9anime_Companion_0.0.1.zip).
-2. Extract it.
-2. Enable Developer Mode in Google Chrome.
-3. Click on Load unpacked extension and selct the extracted location from Step 2.
-4. Enjoy!

-### But why not from Chrome Webstore?
-This extension is still in developement.
-Once it is complete, I might consider adding it to the store.

 ## License
 Copyright (c) 2017 Jewel Mahanta